Skip to content

 Fiddle-faddle.
 Who uses this word other than me?
 Come on, let me see a show of hands.

-I bet the first thing you thought of when I said fiddle-faddle was of this….
+I bet the first thing you thought of when I said fiddle-faddle was this, right?

 Be honest with me, isn’t this what you thought of?
 Mm, fiddle-faddle is perfectly popped corn in taste-tempting creamy caramel and toffee flavored goodness, sometimes with peanuts and sometimes without.
 I won’t turn down, either.
-On occasion, I have been known to make my version of fiddle-faddle which I’m told is far superior over store-bought kind.
+On occasion, I have been known to make my version of fiddle-faddle which I’m told is far superior over the store-bought version.

 Until recently, I only thought of fiddle-faddle as in the expression, I use often, “Oh, fiddle-faddle!” when I think something is ridiculous or fiddle-faddle as in this sweet yummy treat.